Yaya-Cout/Nwagyu/src/reference/tutorial/11-maps.md

 }
 ```

-The last bit is prevent fruits from spawning on the map, in `add_fruit`
+The last bit is preventing fruits from spawning on the map, in `add_fruit`
 (`fruits.c`):

 ```c